 Go up a gear

 If you drive a modern car with engine stop-start technology, which cuts the engine when the car is stationary, you can save on fuel consumption by keeping your foot off the clutch.
-Alternatively, if your car isn’t fitted with this technology, turn off your engine when you’ve been stopped for a minute or two.
+Alternatively, if your car isn’t fitted with this tech, turn off your engine when you’ve been stopped for a minute or two.

-Buy a fuel-efficient car
+Buy a more fuel efficient car